The requirement to hold a licence

-When deciding whether to grant a licence the local authority will take into account the suitability of the accommodation.
-The local authority will want to ensure that the animals will be suitably fed, exercised and that reasonable precautions will be taken to prevent the spread of disease and to guard against fire.
+When deciding whether to grant a licence, the local authority will take into account the suitability of the accommodation.
+It will seek to ensure that the animals will be suitably fed and exercised, and that reasonable precautions will be taken to prevent the spread of infectious diseases, and to guard against fire.

 A local authority has the discretion to refuse a licence on other grounds.

-How long does a licence last for?
+- How long does a licence last for?

-If a licence is refused can I appeal?
+- If a licence is refused, can I appeal?

-Inspections by local authorities and vets
+- Inspections by local authorities and vets

-Are there any other specific matters I should be aware of?
+- Are there any other specific matters I should be aware of?